-Citation: Sections 606(i), 606(p)
+Citation: Section 606(i), (p)

 Effective Date: Effective for property placed in service in taxable years beginning on or after January 1, 1998.
-The tax credit provisions do not apply to property placed in service in taxable years beginning after December 31, 2002.
+The tax credit provisions do not apply to property placed in service in taxable years beginning after December 31, 2002

-Description: The new law allows credits for electric vehicles; clean fuel vehicles using natural gas, methanol and other alternative fuels; and clean fuel refueling facility property.

-The tax credits equal: 50 percent of the incremental cost of new electric vehicles registered in New York (capped at \$5,000 per vehicle); 60 percent of the cost of new clean-fuel components for alternative fuel vehicles registered in New York (capped at \$5,000 per vehicle with a gross vehicle weight rating of 14,000 pounds or less, and \$10,000 for those over 14,000 pounds); and 50 percent of the cost of new clean-fuel refueling property used in a trade or business.
+Description: Credits are allowed for electric vehicles; clean fuel vehicles using natural gas, methanol and other alternative fuels; and clean fuel refueling facility property.
+The tax credits equal: 50 percent of the incremental cost of new electric vehicles registered in New York (capped at \$5,000 per vehicle); 60 percent of the cost of new clean-fuel components for alternative fuel vehicles registered in New York (capped at \$5,000 per vehicle); 60 percent of the cost of new clean-fuel components for alternative fuel vehicles registered in New York (capped at \$5,000 per vehicle with a gross vehicle weight rating of 14,000 pounds or less, and \$10,000 for those over 14,000 pounds); and 50 percent of the cost of new clean-fuel refueling property used in a trade or business.